clarkfitzg/sta141c-winter19/README.md

 - Using other people's code without acknowledging it.
 - Copying large blocks of code.
 - Storing your code in a publicly available repository.

+### Group Project

+For the group project you will form groups of 2-3 and pursue a more open ended question using the usaspending data set.
+This is your opportunity to pursue a question that you are personally interested in as you create a public 'portfolio project' that shows off your big data processing skills to potential employers or admissions committees.